 Meet the Maker

 Designed by Tiipoi’s industrial designer Andre Pereira in their studio in London, the Diaspora x Tiipoi Masala Dabba are made in Tiipoi’s workshop in Bangalore by craftsman Venkatesh Chinnappa aka Venky ‘Anna’ (which translates to older brother in nearly all of the South Indian languages ) Venky has been spinning metal for over 25 years and now Tiipoi’s metal products since they began.
 This craft is at the heart of so many of Tiipoi’s collections.
-He is going to be spinning each Masala Dabba and has been itching to get started!
 You can read more about Metal Spinning in our blog post too.

 Tiipoi is a London based design studio with a workshop in Bangalore founded in 2013 by Spandana Gopal.
 Tiipoi believes that there is more to Indian design than just sticking an elephant on it, and that Indian craft has more to offer than simply repeating the past.